-She started walking toward officer quarters when a hand grabbed her arm, pulling her in the direction of the throne room.
-"The Captain is attending the King during today's public audiences."
+She started walking toward officer quarters when Fastion grabbed her arm, changing her course to the direction of the throne room.
+"The Captain is currently attending the King during today's public audiences."
 Fastion stated, releasing her arm as she fell into step beside him.

 The clock tolled out seven hour as Karigan and Fastion hurried to get to the audience chamber before the captain and the king left.
 When they reached the doors to the throne room, it was empty save a few soldiers.
 And Cummings, the King's personal secretary, who looked to be retiring for the night.

 "How can I be of assistance Rider Sir G'ladheon?" he asked, inclining his head in respect of her station.